 Note that the TCA deals only with tobacco products, so cannot be used to prevent smoking of such other substances as marijuana.
 Of course, it is still illegal to smoke marijuana under the federal Controlled Drugs and Substances Act.
 But the extent to which the law is enforced varies from municipality to municipality.
-As a result, a strata corporation or condo resident cannot rely on government their own bylaws, stratas statutes to ban marijuana smoking in a strata corporation. may be limited in their ability
+As a result, a strata corporation or condo resident cannot rely on government statutes to ban marijuana smoking in a strata corporation.

-The BC Strata Property Act to enforce government-(SPA) does not directly address imposed smoking smoking, but condo owners may ban smoking by bylaw or rule.
+The BC Strata Property Act (SPA) does not directly address smoking, but condo owners may ban smoking by bylaw or rule.
 Because smoking bans under the TCA or a municipality's bylaws must be enforced, a strata corporation should consider creating a no-smoking bylaw that mirrors or goes beyond the legislation.
 Without its own bylaw, a strata corporation may be limited in its ability to enforce government-imposed smoking bans.
+Even without a specific bylaw, a strata corpo-